 Coronavirus crisis: Indian Railways resume services gradually; Train ticket reservation begins

-New Delhi, May 11: While the novel coronavirus-induced lockdown is inching towards the end of third phase, the Indian Railways has announced that it would gradually resume the services across routes from May 12.
+New Delhi, May 11: While the novel coronavirus-induced lockdown is inching towards the end of the third phase, the Indian Railways has announced that it would gradually resume the services across routes from May 12.
 The bookings for the ticket will be open on the IRCTC website from 4 pm today.

 On Sunday, the Indian Railways announced that train services, which were stopped since Prime Minister Narendra Modi announced a complete lockdown of the country, will gradually resume, starting with 15 special trains in the first phase.
 But, there are few things a passenger must note before boarding the train.